 How to test a dog for rabies?

-Rabies cannot be easily diagnosed with a blood test.
-A 100% accurate test requires a biopsy of the brain tissue, which can only be done after the animal has passed away.
+Unfortunately, there is no easy blood test for rabies.
+The only 100% accurate test available requires a biopsy of the brain tissue, which can only be done after the animal has passed away.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.